JosefMicka/Digital-electronics-2/projects/10-PowerMeasure/README.md

 current_mA;voltage_mV
 ```

 At the first line is `Sampling period: XXXX`.
-This is also written to current place if sample rate is changed while program is runnig
+This is also written to file if sample rate is changed while program is runnig

 ## References